Strong regulatory graphs: Strong regulatory graphs (SRG)

 The dynamics of a strong regulatory graph $G=(V,E)$ is defined through a state-transition system.
-The state is given by the -1/0/1 activation status of all nodes in the graph.
-The set of states is thus $\{-1,0,1\}^{|V|}$, also represented as a function from $V$ to $\{-1,0,1\}$.
+The state is given by the $-1$/$0$/$1$ activation status of all nodes in the graph.
+The set of states is thus $\{-1,0,1\}^{|V|}$.
 Given a state, a transition will indicate the change in the activation status of the nodes in the graph.
-Depending on whether we consider a synchronous update of the activation status (all nodes are simultaneously updated) or an asynchronous update (only one node is updated at a time), we obtain either a deterministic or a non-deterministic finite state transition system.
+The states can be updated in a synchronous or in an asynchronous way.
 For simplicity, we only discuss in this paper the synchronous activation update and the dynamics of strong regulatory graph in terms of deterministic state-transition systems.
 The asynchronous update strategy leads to a similar discussion.

-In defining the update rule for the status of a node, we follow proposal for the concept of \emph{strong regulation}, where a node is activated/inhibited if all its regulators concur in their influences on the node.
+In defining the update rule for the status of a node, we follow our proposal for the concept of \emph{strong regulation}, where a node is activated/inhibited if all its regulators concur in their influences on the node.
 In case of conflicting influences, the status of the node is set to `ambiguous'.
 The influence of a regulator whose status is ambiguous is quite subtle, depending on the status of the other regulators and of the node itself.
 We discuss the intuition of the update rule below and then give it a formal definition.